terraindata/terrain/README.md

 ### Data / Actions / Redux

-Our data layer is powered by Redux.
+Our front-end data layer is powered by Redux.
 In brief, Redux provides:
 1. A "store" which contains the application's data/state, and allows for subscribers to listen to changes in state.
 2. "Actions" which are dispatched by the view (anywhere within the React code) and may cause the application to enter a new state.

 #### The Store and Reducers

 The store is created by a set of "reducers," which are pure functions (no side effects) that accept a state and an action and return either
 - a new state object, if the action caused a change in state (do not mutate the state object that is passed)
 - the same state object that was passed, if the action did not affect the state